 - My passion to volunteer started in high school when someone took the time to serve our family during a health crisis; I wanted to do that for someone else and have been ever since

-My clinical experience will be foundational for what I will learn in your program
+My clinical experience will be foundational for what I learn in your program.

 - For 3 years I worked in an Optometry clinic and conducted all screening and flagged concerns, etc. for the Doctor